-Machine translation or MT which is also called automatic translation, is a translation process where a computer program completes all your translation without any human intervention.
-The computer program tries to work out what you are saying and tries to produce a translation in your target language.
+Machine translation (MT) also called automatic translation, is a translation process where a computer program completes the process of translation without any human intervention.
+The computer system uses algorithms to determine the meaning of the original sentence and then creates a translated sentence in the new language.

 Why use Machine Translation?